ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](cow.gif)](cow.gif) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](cow_red.gif)](cow_red.gif)

 This didn't just replace 'black' with 'red' but also re-mapped all the anti-aliased gray colors to an appropriate mix of 'red' and 'white', producing a very smooth result.

 [![\[IM Output\]](../color_basics/cow_replace_red.gif)](../color_basics/cow_replace_red.gif)

-If I had just performed a simple [Direct Color Replacement](../color_basics/#replace) converting pure black colors to red, I would end up with the horrible image (showen right).
+If I had just performed a simple [Direct Color Replacement](../color_basics/#replace) converting pure black colors to red, I would end up with the horrible image here.
 See [Fuzz Factor](../color_basics/#fuzz) for the example used to generate that image.

-Of course if you want one of the colors to be made transparent instead you are better off using the [-alpha Shape](../masking/#alpha_shape) operator instead, as this requires you to transfer the gradient into the alpha channel.
+Of course, if you want one of the colors to be made transparent instead you are better off using the [-alpha Shape](../masking/#alpha_shape) operator instead, as this requires you to transfer the gradient into the alpha channel.

 If you only specify a single color, without any 'comma' separator, that color will be used for both black and white points.
-That means all the colors in the image will be reset to that one color.
-(according to the current "`-channel`" setting limitations).
+That means all the colors in the image will be reset to that one color whilst taking into account the current "`-channel`" setting limitations.

 ~~~
 convert  test.png  +level-colors dodgerblue  levelc_blue.png